 My father has always been a man of few words.

-In fact, one of my fondest memories of him involves fewer words still.
+In fact, one of my fondest memories of him involves almost none at all.

 I love you

-Over the years, it never struck me to make comments about the softer side of the man who raised me – not even when he hid his eyes behind dark sunglasses at his business partner’s funeral, or the afternoon he sat outside, hands clasped together, and cried just after hearing my mum had been diagnosed with cancer.
+I remember clearly the day he hid his eyes behind dark sunglasses at his business partner’s funeral, and the afternoon he sat outside, hands clasped together, and cried after hearing my mum had been diagnosed with cancer.

-When I look at the way society is heading, I often look to the man who had so much influence in shaping me and I find many societal conclusions irreconcilable.
+When I look at the way society is heading, I often look to the man who had so much influence in shaping me.
+It is because of this that I find many societal conclusions irreconcilable.

 There is nothing shameful or toxic about a man embracing his masculinity.
-There was nothing shameful about the way I was raised, where I so often had a shovel in hand, following my father closely, nipping at his heels just to be involved.
+There is nothing shameful about the way I grew up, where I so often followed my father and his example, nipping at his heels just to be involved.

 There was no perfect way he could have imparted his values on us or made my brother and me good enough people for society.
 All he could do was set an example.